wasmerio/old-docs.wasmer.io/integrations/rust/examples/host-functions.md

         *counter_ref
     };

-    // Now that we have the wasm file as bytes, let's run it with the wasmer runtime
+    // Now that we have the Wasm file as bytes, let's run it with the wasmer runtime

     // Let's define the import object used to import our function
     // into our webassembly sample application.